Science Publishing Group

-Science Publishing Group (SPG) is an open-access publisher of academic journals and books established in 2012.
-It has an address in New York City but is actually based in Pakistan.
+Science Publishing Group (SPG), also known as SciencePG, is a predatory publisher of open-access academic journals and books established in 2012.
+It has an address in New York City and many of its journals are named American Journal of..., but the company is actually based in Pakistan.
 The company has been criticized for predatory publishing practices.
 As of 2019, it publishes 430 journals in various fields.